MicrosoftDocs/playfab-docs/playfab-docs/miscellaneous/hold-topics/building-blocks.md

 ## Title ID

 The unique identifier for a title.
 This ID can be obtained from the **Game Manager** under **Settings** > **Credentials**.
-This value must be *manually* set in the **SDK** prior to calling in to the service.
+This value must be *manually* set in the SDK prior to calling in to the service.

 ## Trading

-Using our trade **API** flow, players and characters can trade items to other players and characters.
+Using our trade API flow, players and characters can trade items to other players and characters.

 ## Virtual currency

 PlayFab offers up to 10 virtual currencies per title.
-By default, these arbitrary currencies can be used to purchase virtual goods from the catalog or store, as a soft currency converted from **IAPs** or as a generic mechanic to derive game play.
+By default, these arbitrary currencies can be used to purchase virtual goods from the catalog or store, as a soft currency converted from IAPs or as a generic mechanic to derive game play.
 Additionally, currencies can be configured to *recharge* over time to a predetermined limit.

 ## Title news

 This is a simple catalog of news items.
-This feature makes sending **Message Of The Days** (**M.O.T.D.**) accessible with a single **API** call.
+This feature makes sending the **Message Of The Day** (**M.O.T.D.**) accessible with a single API call.

 ## Webhooks (PlayStream)

-Enables the calling of external web services with customized **HTTP** parameters.
+Enables the calling of external web services with customized HTTP parameters.